-The enrollment application for Youth Development programs are performed online and must be re-done for each new program season.
-In accordance with Department of Education requirements, the following information must include the relevant information (i.e. none or n/a are not acceptable).
+The enrollment application for Youth Development programs are performed online and must be re-done for each school year.
+In accordance with Department of Education requirements, the following information must include the relevant information, (i.e. none or n/a are not acceptable.)
 Failure to provide this information may delay your child's attendance in the program:

-- Child's full name, full address and phone, gender, school, grade, age of birth and other schools/programs currently attending. - ONE, at a minimum, custodial guardian to include guardian's full address and at least one phone number. - TWO, at a minimum, emergency contact LOCAL ADULTS to include the emergency contact's full address and at least one phone number.
+- Child's full name, full address and phone, gender, school, grade, and age of birth. - ONE, at a minimum, custodial guardian to include quardian's full address and at least one phone number. - TWO, at a minimum, emergency contact LOCAL ADULTS to include the emergency contact's full address and at least one phone number.